Introducing powerful shortcut keys in Visual Studio Code

 Ctrl + /

-Commenting out is a feature of Joshiki, but for the following reasons, I always use the shortcut key unless there is a very good reason.
+Commenting out is a standard function, but for the following reasons, I always do it via shortcut keys unless there is a very good reason not to

-- If you comment out a shortcut, it will comment out with the appropriate indentation so as not to break the indentation.
+- When you comment out using a shortcut, it will comment out with the proper indentation so as not to break the indentation

-- The behavior of the combination of selection range and block comment is not what I intended, and it is better to comment multiple lines to get the desired result.
+- The combination of selection and block commenting does not work as intended, and commenting multiple lines produces the intended result

-- VSCode comments out the extension according to the programming language, which is convenient for people who go back and forth between various languages.
+- VSCode comments out extensions according to the programming language, which is convenient for people who switch between different languages

-Well, perhaps the biggest thing is that you don't have to think about unnecessary things.
+Well, the biggest advantage is that you don't have to think about unnecessary things.

-The disadvantage is that code folding does not work for multi-line comments.
+The disadvantage is that code folding doesn't work for multi-line comments.

 summary

-When you're doing development, the thing you spend most of your time doing is probably your right hand going back and forth between the mouse and keyboard (this is a bit of an exaggeration).
+When developing, the thing you spend the most time doing is probably moving your right hand back and forth between the mouse and keyboard (that's a bit of an exaggeration).
+If

 That's it.